paulowe/gcp/vpc-objects.md

     - Traffic is not going through the internet, but is going through Google's Edge Routers.
       This has billing and security ramifications

+On-prem communication to your GCP network can be done using a single **VPN Gateway**.

+    - Reduces cost

+    - Reduces Network management complexity

+**Subnet cross-zones**

+A subnet is simply an IP address you can use within a defined range

+    - VMs can be on the same subnet but different zones

+    - A single firewall rule can apply to both VMs in a subnet.
+Regardless of their zone

+**Expand subnets without re-creating instances**

+Expand IP address range without workload interruption